Murrayfield Amateurs F.C.: Senior club status

 In 1928, the club joined the East of Scotland League, which made it a senior club entitled to enter the Scottish FA Cup.
-It entered the national competition for the first time in 1928-29, and, at the first time of asking, won the Scottish Qualifying Cup, hammering Thornhill 8-1 in the final at Ibrox Park, before 4,000 spectators; it marked both the first time that an amateur club had won the Qualifying Cup, and the first time that a club had won the competition in its first entry.
+It entered the national competition for the first time in 1928-29, and, at the first time of asking, won the Scottish Qualifying Cup, hammering Thornhill 8–1 in the final at Ibrox Park, before 4,000 spectators; it marked both the first time that an amateur club had won the Qualifying Cup, and the first time that a club had won the competition in its first entry.

 The clubs were drawn together in the first round proper, and Murrayfield won again.
 In the second round, the Amateurs held Scottish League club Arbroath to a draw (the tie being played at Heart of Midlothian's Tynecastle Park, in front of a crowd of 10,000).
-The club lost the replay at Gayfield 5-2, having threatened a comeback after reducing the score from 4-0 to 4-2.
+The club lost the replay at Gayfield 5–2, having threatened a comeback after reducing the score from 4–0 to 4–2.

 That first entry turned out to be the joint-furthest the club reached in the competition, the club also reaching the second round proper in the next two seasons, but the formation of Edinburgh City F.C. as an amateur League side took away some of the amateur players in the city.
-The club did reach the competition proper in 1930-31 after being runners-up to Inverness Citadel in the Qualifying Cup North (losing at Easter Road in a second replay), but, after losing to the Lilywhites in the first round, the club only won through qualifying once more, in 1936-37.
-That year, the club was drawn against Scottish League club Morton at home in the first round proper, and wanted to switch the tie to Cappielow Park, but the SFA refused, instead allowing the club to play the tie on a Wednesday to avoid clashing with other matches in Edinburgh.
+The club did reach the competition proper in 1930–31 after being runners-up to Inverness Citadel in the Qualifying Cup North (losing at Easter Road in a second replay), but, lost to the Lilywhites in the first round.

+The club only won through qualifying for the last time in 1936–37.
+In the first round proper, the club was drawn against Scottish League club Morton at home in the first round proper, and wanted to switch the tie to Cappielow Park, but the SFA refused, instead allowing the club to play the tie on a Wednesday to avoid clashing with other matches in Edinburgh.
 The gate at Pinkhill was a mere 683, paying £31; however the club came within an ace of causing a shock.
-With the scores level at 3-3 in the final five minutes, the home side should have been awarded a penalty for a shove in the area, but the referee failed to spot it, "which accounted for the hubbub as he came off the field".
-Morton won the replay 6-1, the Amateurs' goal being a consolation when already six down.
+With the scores level at 3–3 in the final five minutes, the home side should have been awarded a penalty for a shove in the area, but the referee failed to spot it, "which accounted for the hubbub as he came off the field".
+Morton won the replay 6–1, the Amateurs' goal being a consolation when already six down.
 However at least the club did get its fixture at Cappielow, and shared receipts of £94 from a gate of 3,270.
 In the mid-1950s, the Scottish Football Association abolished the Qualifying Cup for three seasons, and the Amateurs were put into the first round, losing in the first round every time.